gerkov77/gerkov77.github.io/_posts/2023-11-03-Creating -A-Custom-Slider_in_swiftUI.markdown

  {% endhighlight %}

  We also have to update the lasSliderValue with sliderValue in onAppear, to have correct values!
  Run the app now!
+ Fail!
  As you see it doesn't seem to work just right!
  The handle runs offscreen and we got a purple warning, saying 'Invalid frame dimension (negative or non-finite)' at the handle's position midifier.
+ We have to reverse our thinking.
+ Before we were getting the handle positions from the slider value - we used a calculation in the onAppear function.
+We have to grab that calculation as an equation, and rearrange it to get the slider value on the right side instead of the position.
  So let's set the minimum and maximum positions correctly in onChanged!

 {% highlight swift %}